-Candidates must submit an online application at https://www.princeton.edu/acad-positions/position/7881 and include the following materials:
+Candidates must submit an online application and include the following materials:

-2. A research proposal (not to exceed 1,200 words), conforming to the expectations stated above.
+- A research proposal (not to exceed 1,000 words).
 The proposal should include a title for the project as a whole.

-3. A scholarly paper or dissertation chapter (not to exceed 10,000 words) that best represents their scholarly achievement or potential;
+- A scholarly paper or dissertation chapter (not to exceed 10,000 words, not including bibliography) that best represents their scholarly achievement or potential;

-3. A sample syllabus for a course in philosophy of religion, broadly-construed;
+- A sample syllabus for a course (does not need to be in philosophy of religion);

-4. Contact information for two referees, who may be asked to comment specifically on the candidate’s qualifications for the proposed research project.
+- Contact information for two recommenders, who ideally would add a sentence or two to their standard letters specifically commenting on the candidate’s qualifications for the proposed research project.
 Referees will be contacted directly by email with instructions for uploading letters of reference.

 Princeton University is an Equal Opportunity/Affirmative Action Employer and all qualified applicants will receive consideration for employment without regard to age, race, color, religion, sex, sexual orientation, gender identity or expression, national origin, disability status, protected veteran status, or any other characteristic protected by law.